 8.2.
 The Director of Assurance, the Chief Financial Officer (or their nominee), the Registrar and the internal auditors shall normally be in attendance at the meetings of the committee; other individuals, including representatives from the external auditors, will be invited to attend as appropriate.

 8.3.
 No member of the committee may at the same time also be a member of the Finance Committee or the Planning and Resource Allocation Committee.

 8.4.
 All members of the committee shall serve for three years and shall be eligible for reappointment for one further and final period of three years.

 8.5.
 The quorum for the committee shall be not less than four members of the committee, of whom at least one shall be a member appointed under 8.1(1)–(5) above.

 8.6.
 The committee shall expect to receive full co-operation from all staff and students of the University in relation to all aspects of the committee's activity.

 8.7.
-The committee shall provide independent assurance to assist Council in fulfilling Council’s responsibilities for ensuring the adequacy and effectiveness of the University’s arrangements for risk management; control; governance; economy, efficiency and effectiveness (value for money); and the management and quality assurance of data submitted to the Higher Education Statistics Agency (‘HESA’), the Student Loans Company, and to the Office for Students and the other funding bodies.
+The committee shall provide independent assurance to assist Council in fulfilling Council’s responsibilities for ensuring the adequacy and effectiveness of the University’s arrangements for risk management; control; governance; compliance with the legal and regulatory framework the University operates within (this includes the culture and behaviour that is prevalent within the institution and arrangements that can affect reputation); ethical and other behaviours, including whistleblowing; sustainability and economy, efficiency and effectiveness (value for money); and the management and quality assurance of data submitted to the Higher Education Statistics Agency (‘HESA’), the Student Loans Company, and to the Office for Students and the other funding bodies.
 In particular, the committee shall:

 (1) request to Council that any matter, which in the view of the committee merits special and immediate consideration, be brought to Congregation's attention at any time during the academic year;